MorrisCastro04/holbertonschool-higher_level_programming/python-more_data_structures/README.md

 task 9: returns a new dictionary with all values multiplied by 2

 task 10: returns a key with the biggest integer value.

+task 11: returns a list with all values multiplied by a number without using any loops.